spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### webscraper.py
 * This script takes the url for the WM CS website and extracts info about the department and courses offered.

+### what_to_watch.py
+* This script takes movie or show titles input by the user and outputs one for the user to watch next.